szymonstanek/RestfulMap/README.md

 # Instalation
 At this moment, only Ubuntu 22.04 is tested natively.
-To run on other platforms, use the Docker instructions below.
+To run on other platforms, use the Docker instructions provided below.
 ## Ubuntu 22.04
 ### Compiled
 [Add pistache PPA](https://launchpad.net/~pistache+team/+archive/ubuntu/unstable)